 The Home Supervision program is a pre-disposition program a youth is placed on in lieu of incarceration.
-The Probation Department actively supervises and incarcerates the youth if there is a violation.
-Some flexibility is retained by the Probation staff in regard to incarceration.
+The Probation Department actively supervises the youth and may bring them back into custody depending on the level of violation.
 The Electronic Monitoring Program is for youth released early from a Juvenile Hall commitment due to high population, with ten or more days remaining on their commitment.
 If they violate Electronic Monitoring, they are returned to Juvenile Hall to finish their commitment.
 Youth leaving commitment programs on furlough release are eligible for the Electronic Monitoring Program as well.